Dyson-Schwinger equations in the theory of computation: Dyson--Schwinger equations in the Hopf algebra of flow charts

 For each of these graphs $\tau$ one can define a grafting operation $B^+_\tau$ by setting the result equal to zero on monomials $T$ that cannot be grafted to $\tau$.
 This $B^+_\tau$ clearly does {\em not} satisfy the cocycle condition because one would have to have $B^+_\tau(1)=0$, but then the expressions $\tilde\Delta B^+_\tau$ and $(id \otimes B^+_\tau) \tilde\Delta$, when applied to elements $T=\tau_1\amalg \tau_2$ that are not in the kernel, would differ by a term corresponding to the cut that separates $\tau$ from $T$.
 On the other hand, if $B^+_\tau(1)=\tau$ as this case would require, then the cocycle condition fails on elements in the kernel of $B^+_\tau$.

-Another way of defining a grafting operator $B^+_\tau$ with $\tau$ one of the trees \eqref{prim3} is to define, for a monomial $T=\tau_1\amalg\cdots \amalg \tau_n$ the grafting $B^+_\tau(T)$ to be obtained by just gluing one of the outputs of $T$ (say, the first one) to one of the two inputs of $\tau$ (say, the first one).
+Another way of defining a grafting operator $B^+_\tau$ with $\tau$ one of the trees \eqref{prim3} is to define, for a monomial $T=\tau_1\amalg\cdots \amalg \tau_n$ the grafting $B^+_\tau(T)$ to be obtained by just gluing one of the outputs of $T$ (say, the first one) to one of the two inputs of $\tau$ (say, the first one), with the result of grafting taken to be $\tau$ itself if $T=\emptyset$.
 We use this choice in the explicit example below.
 Again, however, one sees that the grafting defined in this way does {\em not} satisfy the cocycle condition.
 In fact, consider the case of a monomial $T$ consisting of a forest with more than one component.
 Then only one of the components of $T$ is glued to $\tau$ by $B^+_\tau$.
 This means that, in the computation of the term $\tilde\Delta B^+_\tau$ there is not just one but several admissible cuts that separate $\tau$ from $T$, namely all the admissible cuts that include a cut of the edge used for grafting together with an arbitrary cut of the remaining components not connected to $\tau$.
 Thus, the difference between $\tilde\Delta B^+_\tau$ and $(id \otimes B^+_\tau) \tilde\Delta$ does not consist only of the term $id \otimes B^+_\delta(1)=id \otimes \tau$.

 However, one can still consider a Dyson--Schwinger equation of the form

 where the sum is on the three labels $\delta \in \{ \b, \c, \r \}$ of the vertex of the tree $\tau_\delta$ as in \eqref{prim3}.
 This admits an explicit solution, as in the general case above, which are of the form